asasher/threejs_maps/README.md

 npm install
 bower install
 ```
-You may also need to install latest version of ruby and sass.

 #### How To Use
 Get the data in the format specified below.
 Ans save the file as data.json in data/ dir.
 Run the following command to launch the app.